Solar PV in Logan

 Solar PV at Council

-As with the community, Council has embraced solar PV.
-There are now 16 solar PV systems installed on various Council owned buildings, resulting in a total installed solar capacity of 145 kilowatts (kW).
-While most are around the 5 kW size, three are significantly larger:
+Council has installed 17 solar PV systems on various Council owned buildings, resulting in a total installed solar capacity of about 230 kilowatts (kW).
+While most are around the 5 kW size, four are significantly larger:

 - The Tudor Park Community Recreation Centre system is 22 kW,

-- The system at the Recycling Centre at the SmartTip is 30 kW.
+- The Recycling Centre at the SmartTip system is 30 kW, and

 A number of Logan based companies sell and install both solar PV and solar hot water systems.
 They are available to provide advice and quotes to residents and businesses alike.